sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 Where are uploaded images stored and how do I access them?
 {% endanchor %}

-All images uploaded are stored in your Image Library and are shared between transactional templates and Marketing Campaigns.
+All images uploaded are stored in your image library and are shared between transactional templates and Marketing Campaigns.
 To access your images, simply open a campaign in the Campaign Editor (or a transactional template) and click the small image icon in the toolbar.

 {% anchor h3 %}
 Are unsubscribe links automatically added to my campaign?
 {% endanchor %}

-No, every campaign is required to have the [unsubscribe] tag, and the [unsubscribe] tag will automatically be appended in every SendGrid template.
+Every campaign is required to have the [unsubscribe] tag, and the [unsubscribe] tag will automatically be appended in every SendGrid template.

 However, you can specify the exact location in your email that you would like the unsubscribe link to appear by inserting the [unsubscribe] tag at a location of your choice.
 For more information on adding unsubscribe links to your campaigns, [click here]({{root_url}}/Classroom/Basics/Marketing_Campaigns/unsubscribe_groups.html).